jackdewinter/pymarkdown/docs/rules/rule_md019.md

 ### Failure Scenarios

-This rule triggers when the start of a Atx Heading element contains more than one space character between the last hash character (`#`) and the first non-space character.
+This rule triggers when the start of an Atx Heading element contains more than one space character between the last hash character (`#`) and the first non-space character.